aimee-mcneil-melville/ToDo-Full-Stack/README.md

 #### Add a new type of animal

-- Add a new reducer function for another property on the Redux store.
+- Add a new reducer file for another animal.
 We already have `wombats`; how about `aardvarks`?
+- In `reducers/index.js`, pass your new reducer file to `combineReducers`.
 - Add some actions to the new reducer.
-- Add another rendering function in `index.js` to handle the new property on the store, and subscribe it to the store using the same method as `wombats`.
+- Make a client-side component (or components) for your new animal.

 ## See also